Chal Mera Putt

 Chal Mera Putt is a 2019 Indian Punjabi-language comedy-drama Film directed by Janjot Singh and co-produced by Rhythm Boyz Entertainment, Gillz Network and Omjee Star Studios.
 It stars Amrinder Gill, Simi Chahal, Iftikhar Thakur, Nasir Chinyoti, Akram Udas, Rup Khatkar, Hardeep Gill and Gurshabad.
 The film revolves around Punjabis trying hard to make a living in a foreign land.
 The film will followed by a direct sequel Chal Mera Putt 2 (2020).
 It marked the feature film directorial debut for Janjot Singh.

 The film written by Rakesh Dhawan, started its principal photography in May 2019 at Birmingham, and ended in June 2019.
 Additional filming took place in parts of Punjab, India.
 Soundtrack of the film is composed by Dr Zeus and Gurcharan Singh, which features vocals from Gill, Gurshabad, Nimrat Khaira, and Bir Singh.
 It was released in India on 26 July 2019.

 Chal Mera Putt grossed over ₹30 crore globally in its theatrical run, making it one of highest-grossing Punjabi films and highest-grossing Punjabi film at overseas with an overseas gross over USD3.6 million.
 At PTC Punjabi Film Awards, the film received six nominations including Best Comedy Film.

 Plot

-Jinder, Bikkar and Billa are illegally working in Birmingham, United Kingdom to earn money for family back in India.
-They are constantly in danger of Immigration Agent raids while working multiple jobs.
+Jinder, Bikkar and Billa are illegally working in Birmingham, United Kingdom to earn money for their families back in India.
+They are constantly in danger of immigration raids while working multiple jobs.

-Savy and Bal move in next door and they become friends with Jinder.
-Tavrej and Butta come from Pakistan with the aim of making money.
+Savy and Bal move in next door, and they become friends with Jinder.
+Tavrej and Butta arrive from Pakistan with the aim of making money.
 They stay with Chaudhary Shamsher.

-One day Jinder, Bikkar and Billa vacate the apartment in a hurry, thinking the police is there to pick them up.
-While looking for place to stay, they meet Shamsher.
-Shamsher is also in need for more roommates so they all move in together.
-Misunderstandings ensue resulting in the locking up of Jinder and Billa.
-In the end, friends all help each other out and solve their problems.
+One day, Jinder, Bikkar and Billa vacate their apartment in a hurry, believing that the police are there to arrest them.
+While looking for a place to stay, they meet Shamsher.
+Shamsher is also in need of more roommates, so they all move in together.
+Misunderstandings ensue, resulting in Jinder and Billa being locked up.
+In the end, the friends help each other out and resolve their problems.